Why did I move to Mexico?

 Although the cost of living in Mexico City may seem high, it remains manageable, especially as food is much cheaper here, with access to fresh produce, fruit, vegetables and high-quality products at prices well below those in France.

-For the same price in France, in Paris, I'd only have a small 20 m² studio, whereas here, I enjoy a shared apartment with a swimming pool, gym and padel courts.
+For the same price in Paris, I'd only have a small 20 m² studio, whereas here I've got a shared apartment with a swimming pool, gym and padel courts.
 Real expat life!

 Travel

 When it comes to vacations and travel, costs are also more accessible.
-An internal plane ticket often costs less than a hundred dollars, and it's possible to rent exceptional villas with swimming pools for a fraction of what it would cost elsewhere, making getaways particularly enjoyable.
+A domestic plane ticket often costs less than a hundred euros, and it's possible to rent exceptional villas with swimming pools for a fraction of what it would cost elsewhere, making getaways particularly enjoyable.
 This allows me to treat myself to weekends and vacations more frequently than in France.

 In short, the cost of living in Mexico is relatively lower and much more affordable.